azzamsa/toor/README.md

 To learn more read [the development guide](docs/dev/README.md)

-## Origin of the name
+## Origin of The Name

-The term 'toor' is a whimsical variation of 'root'."
+The term "toor" is a whimsical variation of "root".

 ## Credits